-6.1.1 Each Self-Handlers and GHSP must deliver adequate training to all staff engaged in the provision of ground services, and at all levels.

-6.1.2 Each Self-Handlers and GHSP must:

-- a) Establish and implement a training program that consists of initial and recurrent training, for all staff.
-Such training may be provided by the certificated organisation or by an entity acceptable to the CAAM. - b) Ensure that personnel employed or used by the ground handling service provider are adequately trained to perform assigned duties. - c) Provide adequate training facilities and properly qualified instructors approved by CAAM for the training required by this section. - d) Ensure that the training manual and training material keeps current with respect to the latest advances in the applicable technical and training standards. - e) Each ground handling service provider must verify, before any person is assigned to perform ground handling service functions, that all required training has been completed by the person and that the person has successfully passed an operational assessment and was found to be competent to exercise the responsibilities of the job function(s) authorised. - 6.1.3 The List of ground handling mandatory and enhancement training/courses is a process specified in CAGM 6010. - 6.1.4 The requirements for Ground Handling mandatory and functional training are specified in Attachment C of CAGM 6010.
+- 6.1.1 Each Self-Handlers and GHSP's must deliver adequate training to all staff engaged in the provision of ground services, and at all levels. - 6.1.2 Each Self-Handlers and GHSP's must: - a) Establish and implement a training program that consists of initial and recurrent training, for all staff.
+A training syllabus shall be approved by CAAM. - b) The training may be provided by the approved training organisation (ATO) or by an entity acceptable to the CAAM. - c) Ensure that personnel employed (direct hired or via vendors through manpower supply arrangement) by the ground handling service provider are adequately trained as per 6.1.2 (a) to perform assigned duties. - d) When training is provided internally, adequate training facilities and properly qualified instructors approved by CAAM for the training required by this section. - e) Ensure that the training manual and training material is kept current concerning the latest requirements in the applicable technical and training standards. - f) Each GHSP must verify before any person is assigned to perform ground handling service functions, that all required mandatory and functional training has been completed by the person and that the person has successfully passed an operational assessment and was believed to be competent to exercise the responsibilities of the job function(s) authorised. - 6.1.3 The List of ground handling mandatory and functional training/courses are specified in Appendix 3. - 6.1.4 When DG training is required, the GHSP shall comply with the IATA DG Training Requirement Matrix as shown in Appendix 4 of CAGM 6010.